Song thrush: Classification

 A molecular study indicated that the song thrush's closest relatives are the similarly plumaged mistle thrush (T. viscivorus) and Chinese thrush (T. mupinensis); these three species are early offshoots from the Eurasian lineage of Turdus thrushes after they spread north from Africa.
-They are less closely related to other European thrush species such as the blackbird (T. merula) which are descended from ancestors that had colonised the Canary islands from Africa and subsequently reached Europe from there.
+They are less closely related to other European thrush species such as the blackbird (T. merula) which are descended from ancestors that had colonised the Canary Islands from Africa and subsequently reached Europe from there.

-The song thrush has three subspecies, with the nominate subspecies, T. p. philomelos, covering the majority of the species' range.
-T. p. hebridensis, described by British ornithologist William Eagle Clarke in 1913, is a mainly sedentary (non-migratory) form found in the Outer Hebrides and Isle of Skye in Scotland.
+The song thrush has four subspecies, with the nominate subspecies, T. p. philomelos, covering the majority of the species' range.
+T. p. hebridensis, described by British ornithologist William Eagle Clarke in 1913, is a mainly sedentary (non-migratory) form found in the Outer Hebrides and Isle of Skye in Scotland, and western Ireland.
 It is the darkest subspecies, with a dark brown back, greyish rump, pale buff background colour to the underparts and grey-tinged flanks.

-T. p. clarkei, described by German zoologist Ernst Hartert in 1909, and named for William Eagle Clarke, breeds in the rest of Great Britain and Ireland and on mainland Europe in France, Belgium, the Netherlands and possibly somewhat further east.
+T. p. clarkei, described by German zoologist Ernst Hartert in 1909, and named after William Eagle Clarke, breeds in the rest of Great Britain and Ireland and on mainland Europe in France, Belgium, the Netherlands and possibly somewhat further east.
 It has brown upperparts which are warmer in tone than those of the nominate form, an olive-tinged rump and rich yellow background colour to the underparts.
 It is a partial migrant with some birds wintering in southern France and Iberia.
 This form intergrades with the nominate subspecies in central Europe, and with T. p. hebridensis in the Inner Hebrides and western Scotland, and in these areas birds show intermediate characteristics.
-Additional subspecies, such as T. p. nataliae of Siberia, proposed by the Russian Sergei Buturlin in 1929, are not widely accepted.
+Finally, T. p. nataliae, described by the Russian Sergei Buturlin in 1929, occurs in the east of the range in Siberia east of the Ural Mountains.